WHAT IS MULTIPLE PERSONALITY DISORDER:

 The good news is that Multiple Personality is is a rare condition.
 It is unlikely that you know anyone with this disorder.
 In order to understand multiple personality it is first important to eliminate a popular misconception.
 Many people confuse multiple personality with schizophrenia and bipolar disorder.
 However, these are disorders that have anything to do with multiple personality.
 One characteristic of schizophrenia is a "split" between thinking and affect (feelings) which results in an inappropriate expression of affect.
 Some people incorrectly believe that schizophrenia is a "split personality" manifested by different, or multiple personalities.
 Bipolar disorder involves extreme and crippling swings in mood that go far beyond the "ups and downs" that many people experience.

 The basic theoretical dynamic in multiple personality is that the person deals with conflicting feelings and thoughts by repressing them and compartmentalizing them so that certain kinds of feelings and thoughts are expressed in one personality or state of consciousness, and other conflicting feelings and thoughts are expressed in another personality, making it unnecessary to reconcile the different thoughts and feelings.
+Right in the middle of her forehead,

 Themes in famous novels also express the interest and curiosity we always have in unusual or extreme shifts in mood or behavior.
 For example, the story of "Dr. Jekyl and Mr. Hyde" is a classical description of two mutually contradictory personalities, one sensitive, compassionate and "good," the other violent, uncivilized and murderous.

 In the 1950s, the phenomenon of multiple personalities came to the attention of the general public in the form of a motion picture called "The Three Faces of Eve."
 It was based upon the treatment of a woman who appeared to manifest three separate personalities.
 It was followed later by "Sybil" and many other accounts of multiple personalities, some based on true cases, some entirely fictional.
+The number of personalities and the spectacular nature of the differences between personalities seemed to increase as time has passed.
+While multiple personality was a rare and unusual diagnosis prior to the 50s, in the 70s and 80s it became much more common.
+Some therapists thought it was necessarily associated with a history of child abuse.

 Experienced psychologists know that when there is a dramatic change in the frequency of a psychodiagnosis it is important to determine whether we are observing a real change in the occurrence of the disorder, whether it is due to a change in the diagnostic categories used in the field, or a change in the "popularity" of the diagnosis.
 It is an unfortunate fact that fashions come and go in the use of certain diagnostic categories, forms of treatment and theories of psychopathology, especially among less experienced therapists, who tend to jump onto a "diagnostic bandwagon."
 Many psychologists believe that some inexperienced or poorly trained therapists began to "look for" multiple personalities in their patients and viewed the "discovery" of many different personalities in their patients as an indication of their therapeutic skill and astuteness.